JustinCarmony/vagrant-cloud-project/README.md

 mostly for my projects where I'm learning how to setup clusters of servers and want to quickly tear down the project inbetween coding sessions.

+**Note: You will want to follow the instructions because a simple ``vagrant up`` won't completely work with setting up the hostnames correctly**

 ## Prerequisites

 You will need the following: